epshone/QOLimprovements/README.md

 Appian Tabs will automatically detect your current environment based on the tabs you have open.
 Your currently active tab will take precedence.
 If your current tabs URL does not contain "/suite/" it will look at the active window from right to left until the URL matches "/suite/".

 We hope you enjoy this incredible improvement to your quality of life.
-## CHANGELOG
-### VERSION 0.2.0c
-**Update Shortcuts**: Users may now update their keyboard shortcuts by clicking the Macedon logo in the extension bar, then clicking "Update Shortcuts"!
-### VERSION 0.2.0a
-**Default Environments**: If no tabs match "/suite/" it will use the default URL - set by clicking on the QOL Improvements extension icon in the extensions bar.

 # Instructions
 1. Download the contents directory
 2. Go to the URL chrome://extensions